How to File an FCC or FTC Complaint About Your Internet

 One of the most common complaints from an ISP’s customers is the charging of an early termination fee.
 Being charged to change service can certainly put a sour taste in your mouth, but it’s completely legal if you agreed to a contract that included that restriction.

 In many cases, ISPs will offer discounted service provided you sign a contract.
-By ducking out of your contract early, the ISP may lose out on income that they are entitled to per the terms of your obligation.
+By ducking out of your contract early, the ISP may lose out on income that it’s entitled to per the terms of your obligation.

 Early termination fees are unfortunately a fact of life for many contracts, and the FCC will not intervene in this case if you’ve previously agreed to the provisions.